 Which sentences in the poem tell you how Macavity looks?
 What, in the description of Macavity, tells us he is intelligent?
 What does the "Napoleon of crime" mean?
 Why is the cat called the "hidden paw"?
-The poet uses personification when he describes Macavity as having human characteristics.
+The reactive as a grow if actions where he describes Mesovity as having a house The poet uses personification when he describes Macavity as having human characteristics.
 What human features does he say the cat has?